 Both Maie’s sisters Gladys and Hazel performed on stage for Edwardes, appearing in musicals at the Gaiety between 1902 and 1910.
 Gladys in particular gained publicity, partly because she was thought to closely resemble Maie.

 Left: 13 year old Gladys Saqui performing on a local tour in Victoria, with Elsie Golding (Alf Goulding’s half sister).
 “The Bendigo Independent,” Oct 5, 1897.
 Via the National Library of Australia’s Trove.

 Right: 18 year old Gladys Saqui – a new performer at the Gaiety Theatre, introduced to the public by “The Sketch,” December 3, 1902.
 Author’s collection.
 Copyright held by Illustrated London News Group.

 In 1904 Maie married Arthur Hope Travers, a Captain in the Grenadier Guards who had seen service in the Boer War.
 She chose to retire from the stage.
 A daughter was born of the union in 1905.
 Sadly Maie’s health began to fade soon after.
-She was reported to be very ill in early 1907, and she died in March 1907, aged only 27.
+She was reported to be very ill in early 1907, and she died of cancer in March 1907, aged only 27.
 Travers eventually remarried and served with distinction again in the First World War.
 Maie’s English stage career had lasted just six years.
 Gladys too, had a short career on stage – less than ten years.